 Purchase tickets online in advance to check out the observatory on the 91st floor and receive a discount on one of the best Taipei attractions.

 Taipei 101, No. 7, Section 5, Xinyi Rd, Xinyi District, Taipei City, Taiwan 110

 9:00 am to 10:00 pm, admission $500 NT

 Getting to Elephant Mountain: Get off at Xiangshan station and walk towards the temple, you will find a staircase and sign here to start your ascent up Elephant Mountain!

 Chiang Kai-shek Memorial

 This beautiful national monument is one of the best things to do in Taipei.
-Erected for the former first president of the Republic of China, this memorial has great photo opportunities and a changing of the guard ceremony every hour worth watching.
-We were a little bummed out as there was a giant Doraemon installation up blocking our view of getting the hyperlapse video we wanted, but we still made it work!
+Erected for the former first president of the Republic of China, this memorial has great photo opportunities and a changing of the guard ceremony every hour that’s a must when visiting this Taipei attraction.

 No. 21, Zhongshan S Rd, Zhongzheng District, Taipei City, Taiwan 100